pymc-labs/pymc-marketing/docs/source/index.md

 We provide the following professional services:

 - **Custom Models**: We develop models that fit your organization's unique needs.
-- **Build Within PyMC-Marketing**: Our team are experts leveraging the capabilities of PyMC-Marketing to create robust marketing models for precise insights.
 - **Coaching**: Regular, personalized coaching to ensure your team is well-equipped to confidently use PyMC-Marketing and related approaches.
 - **SaaS Solutions**: Harness the power of our state-of-the-art software solutions to streamline your data-driven marketing initiatives.